Bear cub moves into Monroe County backyard

 While the Sidlosky family has welcomed Sydney with open arms, they are hopeful something can be done.

-"I'm just hoping the game commission will step up and do something with this bear, take it somewhere, don't kill it, don't wait until it gets aggravated by a person walking by and then it attacks and then they have to go and say we have to go shot the bear," Sidlosky said.
+"I'm just hoping the Game Commission will step up and do something with this bear, take it somewhere, don't kill it, don't wait until it gets aggravated by a person walking by and then it attacks and then they have to go and say we have to go shot the bear," Sidlosky said.

-We did reach out to the gaming commission, a representative tells Newswatch 16 they have someone looking into it.
+We did reach out to the Game Commission, a representative tells Newswatch 16 they have someone looking into it.